 The goals of the Communications Section are to receive calls from the citizens of Gwinnett County and dispatch emergency personnel as quickly and accurately as possible; to maintain rapid and accurate communications for the command and the control of personnel resources; and to ensure the safety of field personnel.
-The Communications Section is directed by the Support Operations Commander along with the Communications Manager, who is responsible for the daily operations of the Section.
+The Communications Section is directed by the Support Operations Commander along with the Communications Manager who is responsible for the daily operations of the section.

-There are three primary and distinct operational tasks of the Section: 911/emergency and non-emergency call taking, police dispatch, and fire/EMS dispatch.
+There are three primary and distinct operational tasks of the section: 911/emergency and non-emergency call taking, police dispatch, and fire/EMS dispatch.

-The primary functional responsibilities of the Section are as follows:
+The primary responsibilities of the section are as follows:

-- Telephone Communications receiving emergency and non-emergency calls from the citizens of Gwinnett County - Radio Communications proper dispatch of all emergency and non-emergency calls for police service, fire and emergency services; responding to all field requests, maintaining and monitoring unit status. - Alarm Monitoring responsible for the monitoring of the property room, evidence shed, and evidence containers.
+- Telephone Communications receiving emergency and non-emergency calls from the citizens of Gwinnett County - Radio Communications proper dispatch of all emergency and non-emergency calls for police service, fire and EMS, responding to all field requests, maintaining and monitoring unit status - Alarm Monitoring responsible for the monitoring of the property room, evidence shed and evidence containers

-The Gwinnett County Police Department conducts a 160-hour course for new communications officers, which exceeds the 40-hour course required by the state.
+The Gwinnett County Police Department conducts a 200-hour course for new communications officers, which exceeds the 40-hour course required by the state.

-911/Communications Activity Number of Calls

-911 Calls Received 472,929

-Administrative/non-emergency (Incoming) 306,818

-Total Calls Received 779,747

-Calls dispatched (Police) 770,518

-Calls dispatched (Fire and Emergency Services) 82,229

-Administrative/non-emergency dispatched (Outgoing) 144,109

-Total Calls Dispatched 996,856
+911/Communications Activity Number of Calls 911 Calls Received 506,271 Administrative/non-emergency (Incoming) 306,391 Total Calls Received 812,662 Calls dispatched (Police) and Officer Initiated Activity 732,566 Calls dispatched (Fire and Emergency Services) 84,718 Administrative/non-emergency dispatched (Outgoing) 175,833 Total Calls Dispatched 993,117